joelhawksley/identity/components/slides.md

 end
 ```

-^ And updating the template to render its value.
+^ And updating the template to render the value of the content accessor.

-^ But let's see what our test says.
+^ But let's see about our test.

 ---